-We looked at a number of houses in Las Cruces.
-We checked out a dwelling north of Las Cruces that stood beside the Rio Grande in the town of Radium Springs.
-We weren’t impressed with the house; we imagined its property keening with clouds of mosquitoes in the summer; and we disliked the grimness of the town’s name; thus, we rejected the place.
+Then we checked out a dwelling north of Las Cruces that stood beside the Rio Grande in the town of Radium Springs.
+Despite the allure of the famous river, we rejected the house.
+We imagined its property keening with clouds of mosquitoes in the summer, and Linda disliked the grimness of the town’s name.

-We weren’t prepared for what I’ll call “the Anthonys.”
-Linda was certainly unfamiliar with them, and Anthony, Texas, was merely a forgettable exit sign on I-10 when I briefly investigated El Paso, Texas, twenty miles south, during the writers conference.
-The twin communities are located in the Mesilla Valley, which runs roughly from Radium Springs south to far west Texas as it cradles the Rio Grande.
-To the east and west, they are bordered by the Chihuahuan Desert.
-Their heart, however, is rich agricultural land―fields of cotton, alfalfa, onions, chile, and corn, groves of pecan and peach trees―all irrigated by the river.
+We weren’t prepared for what I call “the Anthonys.”
+Linda was certainly unfamiliar with them, and Anthony, Texas, was merely a forgettable exit sign on I-10 when I briefly investigated El Paso, Texas, 20 miles south of the Anthonys, during the writers conference.
+The twin communities were located in the Mesilla Valley, which ran roughly from Radium Springs south to far west Texas as it cradled the Rio Grande.
+To the east and west, they were bordered by the Chihuahuan Desert.
+Their heart, however, was rich agricultural land―fields of cotton, alfalfa, onions, chile, and corn, groves of pecan and peach trees, all irrigated by the river.

-With a sly smile, the realtor concluded this explanation by informing us that our property could be quenched by occasionally offering the “ditch rider”―the man who managed the irrigation for the adjoining field―“five or ten dollars” on a periodic basis during the summer growing season.
-With a few hefts of a shovel, the ditch rider would breach an earthen berm that separated the field from our ditch, the liquid gold would flow toward the house, and the house’s vegetation would flourish―for Linda and me, accustomed to hoses and sprinklers, a whole new concept in maintaining a lawn and garden.
+With a sly smile, the agent concluded this explanation by informing us that the property could be quenched by occasionally offering the “ditch rider,” the man who managed the irrigation for the adjoining field, “five or ten dollars” on a periodic basis during the―this being the desert―lengthy growing season.
+With a few hefts of a shovel, the ditch rider would breach an earthen berm that separated the field from our ditch, the liquid gold would flow toward the house, and the house’s vegetation would flourish.
+For Linda and me, accustomed to hoses and sprinklers, a whole new concept in maintaining a lawn and garden.

-In truth, however, it was the opening segment of the vapid sixties sitcom Green Acres, about a wealthy and sophisticated Manhattan couple, portrayed by Eddie Albert and Eva Gabor, who move to the country.
+In truth, however, it was the opening segment of the vapid 1960’s sitcom Green Acres, about a wealthy and sophisticated Manhattan couple, portrayed by Eddie Albert and Eva Gabor, who move to the country.
 The segment included a comical theme song, with its lofty appeals to “farm livin’,” “land spreadin’ out so far and wide,” “chores,” and “fresh air,” and visuals of Albert, still absurdly dressed in his iron business suit, proudly driving a tractor and ineptly pitching hay.
-Yes, as surely as Oliver Wendell Douglas, the Albert character, commandeered that tractor, I hoped I would soon be riding the weathered MTD riding mower parked by the worn little shed in the northeast corner of the Anthony property―the mower, we were told, being included with the sale of the property.
+Yes, as surely as Oliver Wendell Douglas, the Albert character, commandeered that tractor, I hoped I would soon be operating the weathered MTD riding mower parked by the worn little shed in the northeast corner of the Anthony property, the mower, we were told, being included with the sale of the property.